 "Easy buddy, it's your pal, Itchy," he whined, cowering limp in my grip.
 I shook him and flung him towards the dark corner I used to take a dump in.
 He sprawled to a stop in the shadow of my latest addition.
-He eyed the mound, and sniffed at it.
-"Snooty Shiatsu, Hulk, your crap's as big as me!"
+Eying the mound, he sniffed at it.
+"Snooty shiatsu, Hulk, your crap's as big as me!"

-"Well, just watch you're not in it tomorrow," I said, as I padded to the water bowl to rinse his foul taste from my mouth.
+"Well, just watch you're not in it tomorrow," I said, padding towards the water bowl to rinse my mouth of the tasting ointment coating him.

-"Look, just leave me alone.
+"Leave me be.
 My master will come for me soon," I said, returning to my blanket.

 Itchy lay down in front of me and crossed his paws, panting.
 "You sure about that..."

-I glared at him, and then finally looked away, panting in the heat.
-Maybe I had gotten through to the blockhead after all.
-He broke the peace again, and I rolled my eyes in exasperation.
+"Stop!"
+I growled.
+Itchy dropped his head, the whites of his eyes showing.
+I glowered at him until he looked away, then I relaxed, panting in the heat.
+Maybe I had gotten through his blockhead after all.
+I rolled my eyes in exasperation when he broke the peace again.